Lugano: Climate

 Lugano is amongst the warmest places in Switzerland, along with Locarno and Grono.
 Lugano has a humid subtropical climate (Köppen: Cfa) due to the warmer average being above 22 °C (71.6 °F).
 The vegetation is from the subtropics with deciduous forest.
 It is characterized by relatively mild winters and warm humid summers.
 It has an average of 98.1 days of rain or snow per year and on average receives 1559 mm of precipitation.
 The wettest month is May during which Lugano receives an average of 196 mm of rain, while the driest month of the year is February with an average of 52 mm of precipitation over 4.6 days.

 Located on a plain in southern Switzerland and protected by the Alps and lakes, the climate is one of the mildest in the country, typical of the Italian Lakes in the Insubrian region.
-In addition, the precipitation is ample while the deviations of temperature are moderate.
+Precipitation is abundant throughout the year, while temperature fluctuations remain moderate.
 Lugano is also one of the sunniest Swiss cities.
-The greatest precipitates anticipate and succeed much of the summer.
-Winter freezing temperatures are more common on the night of January (between 27 and 28 days), but the low temperatures remains are rare and do not occur every year.
+The heaviest rainfall tends to occur just before and just after the summer months.
+January typically has around 27 to 28 nights below freezing, though severe cold is rare and does not occur every year.
 Much of the summer is pleasant, but warm days above 30 °C (86 °F) are not uncommon (average of about 8 days).
 It usually snows every winter, but often a single snowfall doesn't leave more than 50 cm on the ground.
 Heavier snowfalls or blizzards are possible but not very common.

 The highest temperature recorded in Lugano is 38.0 C, recorded in July 1945, with the lowest temperature recorded being -20.4 C, recorded in February 1929.